Mast3rwaf1z/ooadi/README.md

 # ooadi

 ## Install
-This software requires ´java 19´ and ´python 3.10´ as the minimum
+This software requires java 19 and python 3.10 as the minimum

-additionally the makefile makes use of ´screen´ and ´konsole
+additionally the makefile makes use of screen and konsole

 ### Arch Linux
 ```bash